Is Radiesse safe?

 Lumps (nodules)

-Rare; may occur due to injection technique or individual factors.
-Often treatable with massage or corticosteroids.
+Rare, and may occur due to injection technique or individual factors.
+Often manageable with massage or treatment.

 Infection